durzal1/Stroke-Prediction/README.md

 # Stroke-Prediction
-Predict if patient is likely to have a stroke
+Predicts patient likelihood of a stroke.

 However, due to the nature of the data, no individual prediction was greater than a 30% chance of a stroke since a large majority of the patients from the test data did not experience a stroke.
 Thus, this proves that having a stroke in itself is a rare occurence.
 So consider 30% chance a high chance for the sake of this model.